How to write effective sales emails

-If you are too busy to reply properly for a day or so then send back a quick courteous reply telling the potential client, and reply properly later.
+If you are too busy to reply properly for a day or so then send back a quick courteous reply explaining that, then reply properly later.

 Write good website copy, or hire someone to do it for you.
 The better your website and sales literature the less people will have to email you in the first place.

 Have some template emails that you can send when needed.
 Note – don’t make these full of sales garbage, business speak and jargon – write something genuine that actually means something.

 There are lots of other things too I’m sure – these are simply the points that come to mind right now.